Bulk Buying

 Frequently Asked Questions

-Which vegetables last longest after bulk buying?
+Which foods last longest after bulk buying?

 Root vegetables like onions and potatoes can last 1–2 months in a cool, dark, ventilated place.
 Carrots keep 2–3 weeks refrigerated.
+Frozen fish fillets keep for months.

 How should I store bulk-bought leafy greens?